shikiw/Modality-Integration-Rate/README.md

 - [x] Release the code of MIR
 - [x] Release the training code and evaluation code of MoCa
-- [ ] Release the data and checkpoints
+- [x] Release the checkpoints of MoCa